Shoutzor/backend/README.md

     - This will start all required services for the `backend` and `worker` to function.
 After those have started, the `backend` and `worker` will be started too.
     - Keep in mind the `worker` is unable to restart automatically when a file is changed.
 You will have to restart this container manually.
     - The `backend` will be watching for changes and restart automatically.
+5. For production environments you can run `docker compose up` instead.
+(Assuming shoutz0r has been installed)

 ## Composer commands: